johnsta/go-devspaces/README.md

     1. [Set up Dev Spaces](https://docs.microsoft.com/en-us/azure/dev-spaces/quickstart-nodejs#set-up-azure-dev-spaces)
 1. Clone this source repo, and open a Terminal window to the repo's root folder.
 1. Generate a Helm chart: `azds prep`
-1. Build and run the NGINX container in AKS: `azds up`
+1. Build and run the Go api app in AKS: `azds up`
 1. Open web app in a browser (URL appears in `azds up` output)